-The following terms and conditions refer to The Barefaced Movement Limited (“the Agency”) and its relationship with its Clients and potential Clients (“the Client”).
+The following terms and conditions refer to Barefaced Studios, a trading name of In Good Company (London) Ltd. (“the Agency”) and its relationship with its Clients and potential Clients (“the Client”).

 It is agreed as follows: